Swansea Council: Leadership

-Party with majority control in bold.
+Composition

+Following the 2022 election and subsequent changes of allegiance up to July 2025, the composition of the council was:

+The Liberal Democrats, local party Independents@Swansea, and six of the independent councillors sit together as the 'Liberal Democrats and Independent Opposition Group'.
+The other two independent councillors are not aligned to a group.
+The next election is due in 2027.

 Elections

 Since 2012, elections have taken place every five years.
 The last election was 5 May 2022.

 Party with the most elected councillors in bold.
 Coalition agreements in notes column.

 Between 1996 and 2004, the council was under Labour control.
 Between 2004 and 2012 there was no overall control and the council was led by a coalition of the Liberal Democrats, Independents and the Conservatives, termed the Swansea Administration.
 Labour regained control of the council at the 2012 election and retained control at the 2017 and 2022 elections.